Lou Palazzi

-Louis Joseph Palazzi (June 25, 1921 – January 7, 2007) was an American football player who later officiated from 1952 through 1981 as an umpire in the National Football League (NFL).
+Louis Joseph Palazzi (June 25, 1921 – January 7, 2007) was an American professional football player who later officiated from 1952 through 1981 as an umpire in the National Football League (NFL).
 Palazzi was the umpire in three Super Bowls, IV, VII and XI; worked nine NFL championship games, including 1958 championship game between the Baltimore Colts and the New York Giants; and was assigned to work in the postseason in his final 25 seasons in the league.

 Early life

 Born in Groton, Connecticut, in 1921, son of the late Augusto and Rose Uguccioni Palazzi, he and his family immediately settled in Pennsylvania, where he was a resident for most of his life.
 A 1939 graduate of Dunmore High School, he was an all-scholastic center on the football team, was co-captain, and participated in the 1939 Scranton Dream Game.

 College career

 Palazzi attended Penn State University for the next four years and was a walk-on for the football team.
 In his junior year, he became the starting center/linebacker.
 In his senior year, 1942, he was elected team captain and made the Associated Press All-East team.